richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalytics_GeoFencing.md

 -----

-### Exercise 1: Configure Stream Analytics Job
+### Exercise 1: Configure Inputs / Outputs
-In this exercise, we will configure a Stream Analytics Job
+In this exercise, we will configure inputs and outputs in the Stream Analytics Job.

 ### Step 1: Add Stream Input, Event Hub
 Navigate to your Stream Analytics Job, then select "**Inputs**" from the "**Job topology**" group of the navigation pane.